FacilMap/facilmap/docs/src/developers/client/README.md

 import Client from "facilmap-client";

 const client = new Client("https://facilmap.org/");
-await client.setPadId("myMapId");
+await client.setMapId("myMapId");
-console.log(client.padData, client.types, client.lines);
+console.log(client.mapData, client.types, client.lines);
 ```

-The client [constructor](./methods.md#constructor-server-padid) takes the URL where the FacilMap server is running and opens a socket.io connection to the server.
+The client [constructor](./methods.md#constructor-server-mapid) takes the URL where the FacilMap server is running and opens a socket.io connection to the server.

-When opening a collaborative map using [`setPadId`](./methods.md#setpadid-padid), the server sends [events](./events.md) for the map settings, types, views and lines (without track points).
+When opening a collaborative map using [`setMapId`](./methods.md#setmapid-mapid), the server sends [events](./events.md) for the map settings, types, views and lines (without track points).
 The same types of events will be received later if the respective objects are changed while the connection is open.
 The client has some default listeners registered that will store the data received as events in its [properties](./properties.md).
 For example, a `padData` event contains the map settings and is emitted the first time the map ID is set and every time the map settings are changed while the connection is open.
-The `client.padData` property always contains the latest state of the map settings.
+The `client.mapData` property always contains the latest state of the map settings.

 Note that most methods of the client are asynchronous.
 Events that the server fires in response to a method call are always fired before the method returns.
-This is why in the above example, `client.padData` and the other properties are available right after the `setPadId` call.
+This is why in the above example, `client.mapData` and the other properties are available right after the `setMapId` call.

 ### Set a bbox